Dwayne A. King

-Dwayne A. King (born September 18, 1939) was an American politician.
+Dwayne A. King (born September 18, 1939) is an American politician.

 King was born in Casselton, Cass County, North Dakota and was raised on a farm.
 He graduated from Lincoln High School, in Casselton, North Dakota, in 1957.
-King served in the United States Army in 1963 and 1964.
-He received his bachelor's degrees in mathematics and in civil engineering from University of North Dakota in 1961 and in 1965.
+He served in the United States Army in 1963 and 1964.
+He earned a bachelor's degree in mathematics from the University of North Dakota in 1961, followed by a bachelor's degree in civil engineering in 1965.
 King lived in Golden Valley, Minnesota with his wife and family.
-King worked for IBM as a staff instructor and as a system data processing engineer.
-King served in the Minnesota House of Representatives in 1977 and 1978 and was a Democrat.
+He worked for IBM as a staff instructor and as a system data processing engineer.
+He also served in the Minnesota House of Representatives in 1977 and 1978 and was a Democrat.